mycroftwilde/Portainer_Templates/TableOfContents/Updates/Previous/README.md

 # Newer Updates:

+#### 7/3/2022 - I've added some extra resource links in a few places and added a new section to the Table of Contents..
+I'm sure there is more but I can't remember the specifics

 #### 6/27/2022 - Moving the Main Page over to the Table of Contents Format.
 A link to the previous Main Page has been added on the main page, for now.
 I have also added a few various resource links in a few places.

 #### 6/26/2022 - Added a section for alternative Self-Hosting Cookbooks